Simple steps to help your comics reach more readers…

 Margins

-Ideal size: One or two finger widths from each edge of the page.
+• FULL PAGE: 1 or 2 finger widths from each edge of the page.
 If using a ruler, up to one ruler’s width (~1″) from edge of page.

 All the important parts of our artwork (characters, actions, text, etc.) must fit INSIDE the “safety zone.”